 Shri joined Watsi on July 23rd, 2014.
-Seven years ago, Shri joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Eight years ago, Shri joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Shri's most recent donation traveled 8,500 miles to support Marian, a seven-year-old student from Kenya, to fund clubfoot repair surgery.

 Shri has funded healthcare for 76 patients in 11 countries.